-With the new Administration and Congress, there will likely be additional administrative or legislative changes, including modification, repeal, or replacement of all, or certain provisions of, the ACA.
+Since enactment of the ACA, there have been numerous legal challenges and Congressional actions to repeal and replace provisions of the law.
 For example, with enactment of the Tax Cuts and Jobs Act of 2017, which was signed by the President on December 22, 2017, Congress repealed the "individual mandate."
-The repeal of this provision, which requires most Americans to carry a minimal level of health insurance, will become effective in 2019.
+The repeal of this provision, which requires most Americans to carry a minimal level of health insurance, became effective on January 1, 2019.
 According to the Congressional Budget Office, the repeal of the individual mandate will cause 13 million fewer Americans to be insured in 2027 and premiums in insurance markets may rise.
-Further, each chamber of the Congress has put forth multiple bills designed to repeal or repeal and replace portions of the ACA.
+Further, each chamber of Congress has put forth multiple bills designed to repeal or repeal and replace portions of the ACA.
 Although none of these measures has been enacted by Congress to date, Congress may consider other legislation to repeal and replace elements of the ACA.
-The Congress will likely consider other legislation to replace elements of the ACA, during the next Congressional session.
+Congress will likely consider other legislation to replace elements of the ACA, during the next Congressional session.
+It is possible that repeal and replacement initiatives, if enacted into law, could ultimately result in fewer individuals having health insurance coverage or in individuals having insurance coverage with less generous benefits.
+While the timing and scope of any potential future legislation to repeal and replace ACA provisions is highly uncertain in many respects, it is also possible that some of the ACA provisions that generally are not favorable for the research-based pharmaceutical industry could also be repealed along with ACA coverage expansion provision.
+We will continue to evaluate the effect that the ACA and its possible repeal and replacement could have on our business.